-Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-With few exceptions they allowed all of the legitimate websites and applications.
-Microsoft's product performed less well due to a misconfiguration.
+• False positives were not an issue for any product All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With no exceptions they allowed all of the legitimate websites and applications.

 • Which products were the most effective?

-Sophos was the only product to achieve 100% in this test.
-Products from Broadcom, Kaspersky, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Along with products from McAfee, Webroot and FireEye they achieved AAA awards.
+Products from Broadcom, Kaspersky, McAfee, Microsoft and Sophos achieved 100% total accuracy ratings.
+Those from Crowdstrike, FireEye, Deep Instinct, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+All products performed well enough to achieve AAA awards.